facelessuser/soupsieve/docs/src/markdown/selectors/pseudo-classes.md

 -   The level 4 CSS specifications adds the ability to define multiple language tags using a comma separated list.
 The specifications also allow for BCP 47 language ranges as described in [RFC4647](https://tools.ietf.org/html/rfc4647) for extended filtering.
 This enables implicit wildcard matching between subtags.
-For instance, `:lang(de-DE)` will match all of `de-DE`, `de-DE-1996`, `de-Latn-DE`, `de-Latf-DE`, and `de-Latn-DE-1996`.
+For instance, `#!css :lang(de-DE)` will match all of `de-DE`, `de-DE-1996`, `de-Latn-DE`, `de-Latf-DE`, and `de-Latn-DE-1996`.
 Implicit wildcard matching will not take place at the beginning on the primary language tag, `*` must be used to force wildcard matching at the beginning of the language.
 If desired an explicit wildcard between subtags can be used, but since implicit wildcard matching already takes place between subtags, it is not needed: `de-*-DE` would be the same as just using `de-DE`.

     /// tab | Syntax
     ```css